 The Stranger At The Diner

-Once when a pastor/mentor of mine made his regular trip to the local diner to get food for his family, there was a strange man outside the diner dressed in ragged clothes.
-Now this was years ago in a small town in the country where everyone knew everyone else, called Loris, South Carolina.
-Seeing strangers then was a rare sight.
-Pastor had never seen the man before, but when he got out of his car, the man asked him for money to buy something to eat with.
+Once when a pastor/mentor of mine made his regular trip to the local diner to get food for his family, a strange man was outside the restaurant dressed in ragged clothes.
+Now, this was years ago in a small town in the country where everyone knew everyone else, Loris, South Carolina.
+Seeing strangers was a rare sight.
+The Pastor had never seen the man before, but when he got out of his car, the man asked him for money to buy something to eat with.

-Pastor then went inside the diner to get his order and when the food was ready, he went to write them a check for it.
-The owner looked him over slowly and said: 'You're the one that pastors that church up there ain't ya.'
-He waited a minute and then said: 'There is no charge.'
+The Pastor then went inside the diner to get his order, and when the food was ready, he went to write them a check for it.
+The owner was at the cash register, and he looked Pastor over slowly and said: "You're the one that pastors that church up there, ain't ya?"
+He waited a minute, waved his hand, and said: "There's no charge."

-The pastor thanked him and left.
-The next time that he visited the diner, it was the same thing: 'No charge.'
-That was now over twenty-five years ago and he and his family still eat there free every week.
-We have eaten there ourselves, and the pastor is a dear friend of ours.
-The employees just wave them through the line.
-He does not even pull out his wallet anymore, he just thanks them and takes the bag.
-He never saw the stranger in the ragged clothes again.
+We have eaten there ourselves, and the Pastor was a dear friend of ours.
+The employees just wave him through the line.
+He doesn't even pull out his wallet anymore but just thanks them and takes the bag.
+Oh, he never saw the stranger in the ragged clothes again.

-Hebrews 13:2 reads: 'Don't forget to show hospitality to strangers, for in doing so, some have entertained angels without knowing it.'
-I am not saying that this man was an angel, but apparently some people have entertained angels without knowing it.
-Abraham fed three strangers that came by his tent, and it turned out to be the Lord and two angels (Genesis 18:1).
+Hebrews 13:2 reads: "Don't forget to show hospitality to strangers, for in doing so, some have entertained angels without knowing it."
+I am not saying this particular man was an angel.
+Still, apparently, some people have entertained angels without knowing it.
+Abraham fed three strangers who came by his tent, and it turned out to be the Lord and two angels with Him (Genesis 18:1).

 Read more at: www.refreshinghope.org